 I joined the Mango Art group with Co, Wendy Buckland, Karl Ashton, Lucille Gillespie and Maree Gwynne.

-We exhibited in the Wynnum Manly area including Someplace to Eat in Manly, until I went to university.
+We exhibited in the Wynnum Manly area including Someplace to Eat in Manly, until I went to university to study Fine Art.